Team Services | TFS 2017.2

-Feature availability: Delivery Plans, a Marketplace extension, is available for Team Services.
+Feature availability: Delivery Plans, a Marketplace extension, is available for Team Services and TFS 2017.2 and later versions.
 All users with basic access can view, add, and configure Delivery Plans.
-Stakeholders, however, don’t have access to Delivery Plans.
+(Accounts assigned to Stakeholder access, however, don’t have access to Delivery Plans.)

 Use the visualization options provided by Delivery Plans to review the schedule of stories or features your teams plan to deliver.
 Delivery Plans show the scheduled work items by sprint (iteration path) of selected teams against a calendar view.